 Christians believe that Jesus came to Earth to show people how to live as God intended.
-They believe he died as a sacrifice for their sins and rose again to defeat death, so that all who would believe and have faith in Jesus would be saved by God's grace and one day enjoy eternal life in Heaven.
+They think he died as a sacrifice for their sins and rose again to defeat death, so that all who believe and have faith in Jesus would be saved by God's grace and one day enjoy eternal life in Heaven.

-Today, it's estimated that about a third of the world's population — more than two billion people — profess faith in Jesus Christ, making Christianity the world's most widely-practiced religion.
+Today, it's estimated that about a third of the world's population—more than two billion people—profess faith in Jesus Christ, making Christianity the world's most widely-practiced religion.
 His birth is celebrated each year on Christmas Day and his resurrection from the dead is celebrated on Easter.